arun-instructor/FEWD27-Arun/week_05_js/08_dom_manipulation/README.md

 	- Step 3: Bind a click event to the set score button and set the innerHTML of the score display to the score entered in the text box.
 	- **Bonus:** Create a check in your code to make sure the score will not go negative.
 	- **Super Bonus:** Create a function to make the changes to the score display rather than having to write your logic over and over.

-##Homework / In-Class Lab
-- We will create a temperature converter that takes in a certain temperature in Fahrenheit and displays it in Celsius.
-- You will be in charge of creating the HTML and CSS yourself, so be creative!
-- You will need to employ event handling, DOM manipulation, and optionally functions if you want to DRY up your code.